chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 #### Cutting a hotfix branch

 0. Before beginning, run `git fetch origin` to ensure you have the latest remote changes.
-1. Run `git checkout main && git pull origin main` to update your local copy of `main`.
+1. Run `git checkout main && git pull origin main && yarn install` to update your local copy of `main`.
 2. Run `git checkout -b hotfix-v<currentVersion>`
 3. Create a new commit with the fix, merging into the above branch
 4. Determine the next version that will be released.
 An easy way to do this is with `yarn release --dry-run`